Established in 1986, MagTek is a world leader in electronic transaction technology. They produce card…

 Decide whether a piece of content is still of value to potential customers.
 If not, go ahead and remove it.

 If it can still be of value but the information is outdated, see if you can update it.
 Make it feel fresh again.
+We also recommend updating blog posts or pages that are still generating traffic even after a year.

 Update all necessary dates.